raviqqe/doc/pen-lang/compiler-optimization.md

   - e.g. in papers and books
 - It's faster to run imperative algorithms with destructive data structures in Rust.
   - Sometimes, codes get even shorter and more concise.
+- Iteration over recursion
+  - No tail call elimiation in Rust 😭

 ## Examples